Daniel-KM/Omeka-plugin-OpenLayersZoom/README.md

 This plugin uses the [OpenLayers] widget to display images and the base of the code was built for [OldsMapOnline].

-Tiles that are created follow the [Zoomify] standard.
+Tiles that are created follow the [Zoomify] format.

 This plugin is upgradable to [Omeka S] via the plugin [Upgrade to Omeka S], that installs the module [IIIF Server], that contains the same tile builder and a